Win Over Editors: How to Craft a Compelling Story Pitch

-The journey isn’t over when you’ve submitted the query letter.
+The journey isn’t over once you’ve submitted the query letter.
 Editors are extremely busy and may be deluged with query letters.
 It’s critical that you follow up within three to four weeks with a short, polite email or phone call.
 Simply reference the query letter, the date you sent it and follow up on their thoughts.
 It’s helpful to have a tracking system for query letters, like a spreadsheet or calendar to keep you organized, so you know when to follow up.

-Sample Query Letters
+Sample Query Letters to Inspire

 There are plenty of sample query letters online to help you format yours.
 While the main elements remain the same, you’ll note slight differences depending on writing style, topic and targeted publication.
 See which ones work best for you: